-The implementation of the EITI has continued to expand rapidly, and the EITI is increasing recognised as a global standard.
-The EITI is currently being implemented by 51 countries across 6 regions and supported by over 90 companies and institutional investors, hundreds of civil society organisations and a number of international agencies.
-A number of additional countries have already committed to implement the EITI, including: Argentina, Australia, Equatorial Guinea, France, Guyana, Italy, Mexico, Suriname and Tunisia.
+The EITI is increasingly recognised as the global standard for the good governance of oil, gas and mineral resources.
+The EITI is currently implemented by 51 countries and supported by over 60 companies and institutional investors, hundreds of civil society organisations and a number of international agencies.
+Several other countries have already committed to implement the EITI, including: Argentina, Australia, Ecuador, Lebanon and Tunisia.